Presented in partnership with:

 Kim Griffin, Stone-Olafson, will present the latest findings in their on-going research into audience attitudes and confidence in attending the arts this fall.

-On November 18 at 1:30pm, the third webinar in our series will tackle several current issues of the Covid-19 context on the arts.
+Held on November 18 at 1:30pm, the third webinar in our series tackles several current issues of the Covid-19 context on the arts.
 These issues include budgets and sales projections, school programs in-school and on-site, and the latest audience research on patron confidence and expectations around returning to live arts events amid the ongoing threat of Covid-19.

 Paul Muir, Executive Director of Rosebud Theatre, will talk about implementing safety protocols and the REP outside of a major city centre.
 How was it received by patrons?